File: FindSymbols\TopLevelSyntaxTree\NavigateToSearchIndex.NavigateToSearchInfo.cs

 {

-if (_symbolNameLengthBitset == 0)
+if (_symbolNameLengthBitset == 0 || pattern.Length < WordSimilarityChecker.MinFuzzyLength)

 return false;

-var patternLength = pattern.Length;
+var threshold = WordSimilarityChecker.GetThreshold(pattern.Length);

-for (var delta = -2; delta <= 2; delta++)
+for (var delta = -threshold; delta <= threshold; delta++)

 {

-var candidateLength = patternLength + delta;
+var candidateLength = pattern.Length + delta;

 if (candidateLength < 0)